tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 }
 ```

-Look at that!
-Three different tests, all running in parallel, each with its own mock behavior.
-No shared state, no test pollution, no tears.
+Three tests, all parallel, each with isolated mock behavior.
+This is how testing should work.

 ### Table-Driven Tests: The Factory Pattern's Best Friend